-- Such other areas where the Service Animal or other animals may be endangered or constitute a danger to persons or ,
+- Such other areas where the Service Animal or other animals may be endangered or constitute a danger to persons.

 - Areas where the presence of the Service Animal would cause or require a fundamental alteration of a UGA program or activity.

-The Disability Compliance Officer will coordinate with UGA units that restrict access of Service Animals from specific UGA Facilities to provide appropriate notice to all members of the UGA community and the public at large as to those UGA Facilities that are Service Animal restricted.
+The EOO Director will coordinate with UGA units that restrict access of Service Animals from specific UGA Facilities to provide appropriate notice to all members of the UGA community and the public at large as to those UGA Facilities from which Service Animals are restricted.

 4. Requirements of Handlers and Partners and Grounds for Removal of Service Animals from UGA Facilities.

 b.
-Handlers and Partners are required to remove a Service Animal that is unruly or disruptive (e.g. biting or attempting to bite, barking, running around, jumping at or up on people or other excessive physical activity that goes beyond repositioning itself on the down stay), or may be directed to do so by a UGA faculty or staff member or by any member of the UGA Police Department.
+Handlers and Partners are required to remove a Service Animal that is unruly or disruptive (e.g. biting or attempting to bite, barking, running around, jumping at or up on people or other excessive physical activity), or may be directed to do so by a UGA faculty or staff member or by any member of the UGA Police Department.
 In determining whether a Service Animal is being unruly or disruptive within the meaning of this paragraph, all facts and circumstances may be considered.
 In the event of such behavior by a Service Animal, it may be denied access to UGA Facilities until the Handler or Partner can demonstrate that he or she has taken sufficient steps to correct or control the unacceptable behavior of the Service Animal.

 c.
 Handlers and Partners shall not bring a Service Animal that is ill to UGA Facilities and must remove the Service Animal from UGA Facilities immediately if it becomes ill.
 A Handler or Partner with a Service Animal that appears to be ill may be asked to remove the Service Animal from UGA Facilities by UGA Police or other UGA faculty or staff.